nettybun/archiveofourown-dl/readme.md

 bookmarks, and has a `login()` method to access your private ones too.
 Data is collected in the format below, but can be exported as JSON or CSV.

+Let me know if you'd like to see any other fields or new pages that can be downloaded.
+I don't actually use A03, so I'm flying a bit blind here...

 ## Data

 ```json